 WordPress.com Stats lets you know how many visits your site gets, and what posts and pages are the most popular.

-This module is now enabled by default.
+This feature is now enabled by default.
 If you would like to deactivate it or make sure that it is active, please visit our page on how to control Jetpack’s features.

 Many plugins and services provide statistics, but data can be overwhelming.
 WordPress.com Stats makes the most popular metrics easy to understand through a clear and attractive interface.
 You can also use WordPress.com stats in conjunction with other analytics plugins and services.